 Terms, definitions and abbreviated terms

-The SUITP shall include any additional terms, definition or abbreviated terms used.
+The SUITP shall include any additional terms, definition or abbreviated terms used not already defined in any applicable or reference documentation.

 Software overview

 The SUITP shall contain a brief description of the software under test and its context: a summary of its functionality, its configuration, its operational environment and its external interfaces.